 Implementing HRIS systems can be a daunting process for any organisation.
 However, with the right guidance and support from your HRIS supplier, it can be a straightforward task.
 This checklist offers a brief insight into the steps you can expect during your implementation with Ciphr.
 For more in-depth information regarding Ciphr’s implementation process and support, take a look at this video: choosing and implementing a new HR system – what’s involved?

-Ciphr’s first stage of an HR system implementation is an informal welcome meeting introducing everyone involved in the project, including a dedicated project manager and an HRIS implementation consultant, and potentially domain specialists depending on the scope of your project.
+Ciphr’s first stage of HRIS implementation is an informal welcome meeting introducing everyone involved in the project, including a dedicated project manager and an HRIS implementation consultant, and potentially domain specialists depending on the scope of your project.

 The second stage of implementing HRIS software is the official kick-off, led by your Ciphr project manager.
 This includes a formal scope of the project based on your specific HRIS requirements and agreeing the best approach to get your new software up and running.